crodriguez1a/ml-nano/lessons.md

 # Support Vector Machines

-- Classification algorith.
+- Classification algorithm.
 Finds the best possible boundary, the one that maintains the largest distance from the points.

 - Minimizing Distances
 	- Maximing the margin